playcanvas/developer.playcanvas.com/content/user-manual/scripting/events.md

 ---
 title: Events
 template: page.tmpl.html
+position: 5
 ---

 Events are a useful way of responding to things that happen without checking every frame.

 The PlayCanvas Engine contains a simple way to add event handling to any object: